andreiafreitas/SwagLabsCypressAutomation/README.md

 Automation Testing
 Testing:
 - Login
-  - Set wrong user
+  - Set the wrong user
     - Confirming if the error message shows
-    - Confirming if stays in the login page after the error
+    - Confirming if stays on the login page after the error
   - Set correct user

 - Inventory